List of MythBusters cast members: Mini Buster

+Thermo-Man

+Thermo-Man is a dummy made out of ballistics gel, filled with copper piping to simulate a human body's circulatory system.
+He was first used in the "Titanic Survival" myth, where Adam and Jamie used him to test the possibility of the film's main characters, Rose and Jack, dying of hypothermia.

+Neck Man and Collar Boy

+Neck Man and Collar Boy are dummy heads with extremely long necks, made from a pig's spine.
+They were used to test the "Tornado Decapitation" Myth, that tornado-force winds can propel a pane of glass with enough force to decapitate a human.

+Judy, Trudy, and John

+Judy, Trudy, and John are inflatable sex dolls used to test the "Snowplow Split" myth, that a snowplow can split a car in half following a non-injurious head on collision.
+As the team could not bring Buster to Wisconsin with them, the inflatable dolls were substituted, deflating to show any injuries sustained.
+Judy did not survive the first crash, so her sister Trudy was put in her place.

 Deadblow

 Deadblow, Grant Imahara's battlebot, has been used to aid the MythBusters in various ways, such as measuring vibrations in the ground (for the "Chinese Invasion Alarm" myth) to being a cat decoy (in the "Beat the Guard Dog" myth).
 Grant temporarily renamed the robot "Blinky" and fitted it with a set of headlights to simulate an oncoming vehicle for the "Driving in the Dark" myth.

 Sparky

 Sparky was a robot used multiple times on the show.
 In the "Gunpowder Keg" myth, Jamie took the motor and wheels from an electric wheelchair and fitted it with a metal hood for protection, a remote control, and a stand for a keg of gunpowder.
 The MythBusters drilled a hole in the keg and lit the ensuing trail of gunpowder on fire to see if the fire would travel up the falling stream of gunpowder and explode the keg.
 After many trials, the myth was called plausible, and Sparky survived.
 Sparky was used again in both the "Hot Bullets" and the "Campfire Chaos" myths to drop bullets of various caliber as well as aerosol cans into a campfire to see if they could cause serious injury or death.
 Sparky was not damaged, but it was determined that both bullets and bug spray could cause injury but would be unlikely to kill someone if dropped into a campfire.